junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 *Sam.* He mouths, no sound coming out.

 Sam smiles a little, can't help enjoying probably a tad too much just to see Lucifer chained and powered down.
 He wonders what else he can demand the Devil do now.
-For a moment, he thinks he can totally understand why Crowley would go through all the trouble and just to make Lucifer his bitch.
+For a moment, he thinks he can totally understand why Crowley would go through all the trouble just to make Lucifer his bitch.
 It does feel good.

 But he has to remind himself he's better than this -- better than a revengeful demon, better than the Devil.
 He drops his smile.